 Fort Collins, CO 80523-1065

 Scholarships and Fellowships

 You may be able to use an existing Colorado State scholarship.
-Contact Student Financial Services to verify your eligibility.
+Contact the Office of Financial Aid to verify your eligibility.

 The CSU Graduate School website provides information on available non-CSU internships, scholarships, and fellowship opportunities.
 Each year, many scholarships go unused because students are unaware of their availability.
 We recommend you research the abundance of scholarships and your fit with their requirements.

-Tuition discounts are available to military personnel admitted to a College of Business or College of Engineering online degree program.
+Tuition discounts are available to military personnel admitted to a College of Business or College of Engineering online degree or graduate certificate program.

 College of Business Military Discount

 The College of Business offers a 15% tuition discount for those admitted to the online MBA and CIS degree programs.
 For the MBA program, call (800) 491-4622 ext.
 4 or email MBAadvisor@business.colostate.edu